vincydoodle/SudoNano-Packs/README.md

 ## How to Find the latest Version
 ### ***The format of version tags***

-You will se a number after the name of each pack
+You will see a number after the name of each pack
 Example: Sudonano 1.2.3

 You can know what vesion is the newest by looking at witch number is the biggest